Last Updated on 16th May 2026 by peppe8o

 After a scan of your network, the following page will show you the detected cameras in the related drop-down menu.
 Select your desired camera.

-Once selected the camera and added its credentials, please click the next “button”.
+Once the camera is selected and its credentials are added, please click the next “button”.

 Going forward with this tutorial, I will choose the high-resolution profile (1920×1080):